kabaddiPy/kabaddiPy/docs/index.md

-This documentation covers the main functions of the `KabaddiDataAPI` class that return useful data for Kabaddi statistics and information. [`kabaddiPy`](https://github.com/kabaddiPy/kabaddiPy) is a python Package that is designed to pull play-by-play data from the newest version of the [ProKabaddi League](https://www.prokabaddi.com/).
+This documentation covers the main functions of the `kabaddiPy` class that return useful data for Kabaddi statistics and information. [`kabaddiPy`](https://github.com/kabaddiPy/kabaddiPy) is a python Package that is designed to pull play-by-play data from the newest version of the [ProKabaddi League](https://www.prokabaddi.com/).